Blog

 Your reputation is one of your most valuable assets.
 A backflow incident linked to your business can cause a public health scare, leading to negative press, loss of customer trust, and lasting damage to your brand.
 By prioritizing regular backflow testing, you demonstrate a commitment to public safety and corporate responsibility.
 It shows your customers, employees, and the community that you care about their well-being.
 Partnering with a trusted company like Tommy Cool Air for your testing needs helps you uphold that promise and maintain the positive reputation you've earned.

-How Often Do You Need Commercial Backflow Testing?
+How Often Should You Schedule a Backflow Test?

 As a business owner, you know some maintenance tasks are a one-and-done deal, while others require a regular schedule.
 Commercial backflow testing falls squarely into the second category.
 It’s not just a suggestion; it’s a critical, recurring responsibility that keeps your water supply safe and your business compliant with local health standards.
 The frequency isn’t arbitrary, it’s determined by regulations designed to protect public health.